 And finally, there’s Simpson Creek.
 According to the USDA forest Service’s website, “In 1907, Sam Simpson’s crew built the first tote roads and trails in the Cut Foot Sioux area.
 Today, this system makes up the 13-mile Simpson Creek Trail.
 Enjoy rolling topography through pines and along glacial eskers, with overlooks onto Cut Foot Sioux Lake and journeys into the cedar swamp.”
 You can access the trails at the Cut foot Sioux Visitor Center or from Eagle Nest Road.

-There are so many more treats for snowshoers in Itasca County – let me know what your favorites are: email@example.com.
-Tom also does Snowshoeing Guided Trips.
-For more information you can contact him:
+There are so many more treats for snowshoers in Itasca County – let me know what your favorites are: firstname.lastname@example.org.
+For more information you can contact Tom: